 The City was involved with planning and strategizing of the Homelessness Task Force Coalition in 2016 and 2017.
 COJ is a member of the Northeast Arkansas Continuum of Care Coalition, part of the Arkansas Balance of State CoC.
-The City received the Continuum of Care grant in 2017 and the program delivery was between 2017 and 2018.
-The jurisdiction did not apply for the grant during the upcoming program year.
-Nonetheless, the City maintains its goal of addressing the needs of homeless persons.
+The Jurisdiction plans to apply for the CoC grant in FY2021.
+The City maintains its goal of addressing the needs of homeless persons and continues to work diligently collaborating on a future site for a shelter, if the citizens wish to move forward in that direction.